tmichniewski/MiniSpark/README.md

 }
 ```

-Then, having defined two such functions we may compose them, to achieve one function only:
+Then, having defined two such functions we may compose them to achieve one function only:

 ```scala
 val addFullNameAndGreeting: Function[Person, PersonWithGreeting] = addFullName + addGreeting
 ```

-Having such a simple concept we may start building more and more useful functions from some smaller ones.
+With such a simple concept we may start building more and more useful functions using smaller ones as building blocks.

-Please also notice, that such a function might be also used in Spark `Dataset.transform` method,
+Please notice, that such a function might be also used in Spark `Dataset.transform` method, because our function is
-because our function is exactly equal to the type of parameter to the transform method.
+exactly equal to the type of parameter to the transform method.

-So, in fact, our function might be perceived to be both -
-an alias to Scala Function1 and a type of Spark transform method.
+In fact, our function might be perceived to be both - an alias to Scala Function1 and a type of Spark transform method.

 ## Dataset composition with the function

 This library provides also a set of additional operators on Spark Dataset.
-They mainly provide operator like names for other Spark Dataset methods.
+They mainly provide operator like names for
-One important extension to this set of operators is the `++` method,
+other Spark `Dataset` methods and let to use infix notation.
+One important extension to this set of operators is the `++`
-implemented - next to other operators - in the implicit class
+method, implemented - next to other operators - in the implicit class `ExtendedDataset`
-(BTW - this could be expressed as an extension method in Scala 3,
-but so far in Spark we are in Scala 2):
+(BTW - this could be expressed as an extension method in Scala 3, but so far in Spark we are in Scala 2):

 ```scala
 implicit class ExtendedDataset[T](val d: Dataset[T]) extends AnyVal {